parlance-zz/g-diffuser-bot/README.md

 ##  g-diffuser-bot - Discord bot and utilities for the diffusers library (stable-diffusion)

-The discord bot is back!
-I'll be working to re-add features as I go, including gui buttons et al.

-## Docker Image
-- a docker image and other simplified installation options for g-diffuser-bot will be published very soon!
+Oct 21-2022 Update: The GRPC server implementation used in g-diffuser is now using the docker image directly from hafriedlander's main sdgrpcserver repository.
+The install instructions and requirements have changed, but this change offers a number of benefits; notably more reliable grpc server setup and built-in xformers support (on both Windows on Linux).

 ## Vision for the g-diffuser-bot project:
- - In the near future the diffusers library (https://github.com/huggingface/diffusers) being developed and promoted by stability.ai will expose multi-modality sampling abilities, meaning we will be able to arbitrarily mix and match input and output types.
-Tasks like txt2music, music2img, and everything in-between will be possible, and all of this will be coming very soon.
  - The goal of the project is to provide the best possible front-end, interface, and utilities for the diffusers library and to enable regular users to access these powerful abilities with a free and easy-to-use package that supports their local GPU and as many OS's / platforms as possible.
+A core focus of the library will be on multi-modality generation tasks and other media types such as music.
  - The current frontends include an (interactive) cli and a discord bot.
  - The current experimental extensions include g-diffuser fourier shaped noise out-painting
    - Fourier shaped noise has been integrated into hafriedlander's unified diffusers pipeline and development will continue in his GRPC server project: https://github.com/hafriedlander/stable-diffusion-grpcserver